rkulla/dotfiles/README.md

 Simply `git rm` any files and remove linking references from install.sh.
 Then use my `lslb` alias to list broken symlinks for removal.
-Also uninstall with vimogen and/or packer if it was a vim or neovim plugin, respectively.
+Also uninstall with vimogen and/or lazy.nvim if it was a vim or neovim plugin, respectively.

 ## ESLint